AaronIngersoll/IonAssessment/README.md

 ## Ion Assessment

 This is the **Ion Assessment Repo**.
 Below, we outline the steps you need to follow.
-Please clear this screen to start the project.

 ### Instructions